blaze/blaze/docs/source/server.rst

      "datashape": "{petal_length_sum: float64}",
    }

+These queries deconstruct the Blaze expression as nested JSON.
+The ``":leaf"`` string is a special case pointing to the base data.
 Constructing these queries can be difficult to do by hand, fortunately Blaze can help you to build them.

 Using the Python Requests Library